miklevin/MikeLev.in/_posts/2024-11-02-got-my-llm-to-play-nice-with-web-ui.md

 This approach allows us to explore depths of knowledge or creativity that might otherwise seem overwhelming, all while maintaining our safety, sanity, and enthusiasm for the journey.

+And it's not even 10:00 AM!
+This is an auspicious start to the day.